GES

 The Objectives Resolution — Philosophy and Text

-The Objectives Resolution, moved by Jawaharlal Nehru on 13 December 1946 and adopted unanimously on 22 January 1947, was the philosophical cornerstone of the Constitution.
-Nehru introduced it with the words: "This Resolution is not a mere resolution.
+Nehru moved the Objectives Resolution on 13 December 1946; it was adopted unanimously on 22 January 1947.
+Nehru's words: "This Resolution is not a mere resolution.
 It is a declaration, a firm resolve, a pledge and an undertaking and for all of us a dedication."
-The Resolution declared: (1) India shall be an "Independent Sovereign Republic"; (2) all power and authority of the Sovereign Independent India, its constituent parts and organs of government, are derived from the people; (3) the territories of India shall comprise British India, the Indian States, and other parts outside British India and the Indian States that are willing to be constituted into the Independent Sovereign India; (4) all people of India shall be guaranteed and secured justice — social, economic, and political; equality of status, of opportunity, and before the law; and freedom of thought, expression, belief, faith, worship, vocation, association, and action, subject to law and public morality; (5) adequate safeguards shall be provided for minorities, backward and tribal areas, and depressed and other backward classes; (6) the integrity of the territory of the Republic and its sovereign rights on land, sea, and air shall be maintained according to justice and the law of civilised nations; (7) this ancient land shall attain its rightful and honoured place in the world and make its full and willing contribution to the promotion of world peace and the welfare of mankind.
-The Resolution reflected the best aspirations of the freedom movement — democratic governance, social justice, individual liberty, minority protection, and internationalism.
-It drew from both Western liberal democratic traditions and the Indian nationalist vision of an inclusive, egalitarian society.
+The seven core declarations: (1) India shall be an "Independent Sovereign Republic"; (2) all power derives from the people; (3) territories include British India, Indian States, and willing areas; (4) justice — social, economic, political; equality of status, opportunity, and before law; freedom of thought, expression, belief, faith, worship, vocation, association, and action; (5) adequate safeguards for minorities, backward and tribal areas, depressed classes; (6) territorial integrity maintained by justice and law of civilised nations; (7) India's rightful place in the world, contributing to peace and welfare.
+The Resolution became the philosophical backbone of the Preamble — but with significant modifications.
+UPSC tests the difference between the Resolution and the final Preamble.
+Know both texts.

 Transformation of the Objectives Resolution into the Preamble